andrewdhicks/scores/docs/userguide.md

 A Jupyter Notebook server and plotting dependencies are not included in the package dependencies by default, to keep the package lightweight.
 To execute the tutorial notebooks, from within your python virtual environment, run the [tutorial installation snippet here](#tutorial).

 Users must also set up the expected data files.
-The process for downloading or generating this sample data is set out in the notebook "First - Data Fetching" and this should be done up-front.
+The process for downloading or generating this sample data is set out in the notebook [First - Data Fetching](https://github.com/nci/scores/blob/main/tutorials/First%20-%20Data%20Fetching.ipynb) and this should be done up-front.

 Each score in the package has its own notebook.
 For very similar scores, this means there may be some repetition, but this approach ensures that each score has clear worked examples which can support users in understanding how to use both the API and the score itself.